$ £ ¥

 Divergence of price and momentum

-See the next chart for example.
+See the next chart for an example.
 Note that the stochastic exaggerates the “waves” of action/reaction embedded in every trend.
 It is up to you whether you want to see a Fibonacci sequence in these waves.
 Remember that the stochastic oscillator will show a currency to be vastly overbought or oversold while it is trending strongly over a long period.
 During a long-lasting trend, a direction reversal in the stochastic is extremely unreliable.

 Divergence of price and stochastic